LeoIannacone/job-test-gamesys/README.md

 Hi!

-This is my solution the the job test as described in the [specs.txt](blob/master/specs.txt) file.
+This is my solution the the job test!

 ## Run server
 You have to install deps for the server